 University of Illinois Chicago

-The ERC hit a key milestone in the spring of 2020 with the completion of the Illinois Monarch Action Plan.
-At the same time, they saw a need for a cohesive communication strategy to support their next phase of work.
-Curmudgeon Group came on board to develop a fresh, colorful, yet professional website and brand story that united multi-agency stakeholders as well as the public, with the goal of inspiring and prompting action on behalf of this iconic species.
+When the Energy Resources Center completed the Illinois Monarch Action Plan in the spring of 2020, they saw the need for a cohesive communication strategy to support the next phase of work including promotion of the second statewide Monarch Summit and distribution of the Illinois Monarch Action Plan to stakeholder groups.
+They asked us to craft a fresh, colorful yet professional website and brand narrative that united multi-agency stakeholders as well as the public, with the goal of inspiring and prompting action on behalf of this iconic species.

 About the Client

-The ERC is an interdisciplinary public service, research, and special projects organization that works to improve energy efficiency and the environment.
-The Energy Resources Center at the University of Illinois Chicago provides comprehensive and cutting edge solutions for energy and environmental challenges in the institutional, industrial, and commercial sectors.
+The Energy Resources Center at the University of Illinois Chicago is an interdisciplinary public service, research, and special projects organization that works to improve energy efficiency and the environment.
+The ERC provides comprehensive and cutting edge solutions for energy and environmental challenges in the institutional, industrial, and commercial sectors.
 For over thirty years, the ERC has made significant contributions to the fields of energy conservation and production technologies, helping to create a cleaner and more sustainable environment.

 The website is more beautiful and engaging than we ever dreamed!
 It has really reinvigorated our outreach work and given us something we are proud to direct our stakeholders to as a one-stop-shop for monarch conservation in Illinois.
 Curmudgeon Group was responsive to our needs and consistently delivered high-quality results.
 They went above and beyond to produce a product that will build brand awareness and serve us for a long time.
 Everyone at Curmudgeon was fun to work with, and embraced our project and mission with enthusiasm and excitement.